Julia Trotzki

 Stop me if you’ve heard this one before:

-You’re standing in your kitchen, you have tequila, limes, and even triple sec ready.
-Maybe you bought yourself some really nice glasses.
-You’re putting in the effort – shaking, salting the rim, pouring.
-But then: Your margarita tastes kind of flat.
-Too sour, too bitter, too weak.
-And you ask yourself: Why can’t I get it right like in the bar?
+You are in your kitchen, have tequila, limes, and even triple sec ready.
+Maybe you bought some extra nice glasses.
+You put in the effort – shaking, salting the glass rim, pouring.
+But then: Your margarita tastes somehow flat.
+Too sour, too bitter, too bland.
+And you ask yourself: Why can't I get it right like in the bar?
 Or like on vacation in Mallorca?

-If you’re nodding slightly annoyed right now – yes, I know that.
-And that’s exactly why you’re getting here not just a standard recipe, but a really good margarita guide, where you understand what it’s all about: From choosing the right tequila to a rim with an extra kick.
+If you are nodding slightly annoyed now – yes, I know that feeling.
+And that’s exactly why you won’t just get a standard recipe here, but a really good margarita guide where you understand what matters: From choosing the right tequila to a glass rim with extra flair.

 I’ll show you:

-Plus: Two non-alcoholic variations for those who consciously want to go without alcohol.
+Plus: Two non-alcoholic variations for those who want to enjoy it consciously without alcohol.

-By the end of this article, you will know exactly what ingredients you need, how to refine the rim without salt but with chili pepper – and how to easily bring that vacation flair home.
+By the end of this article, you will know exactly what ingredients you need, how to refine the glass rim without salt, but with chili pepper – and how to easily bring the vacation vibe home.

 What makes a Margarita?

-In short: A Margarita is the epitome of a refreshing, well-balanced cocktail – not too sweet, not too sour, but right in between.
-The classic basic recipe always consists of three ingredients:
+In short: A Margarita is the epitome of a refreshing, balanced cocktail – not too sweet, not too sour, but right in between.
+The classic recipe always consists of three ingredients:

 Tequila